 Insider Tips: Visit Museo del Oro for Tiwanaku artifacts.
 Early evening is most atmospheric.

-Practicalities: Open throughout the week; allow a couple of hours.
-Minimal museum entry fees; accessible on foot.
+Practicalities: Open throughout the week, minimal museum entry fees, and accessible on foot.

 4. Tour the Basilica de San Francisco